hartkopfa/the-opportunity-project/pages/prize-challenge/prize-challenge.md

   alt: a man and woman handing a $20k check from The Opportunity Project to a woman on a stage
   caption: '2019 Prize Challenge winner Kristen Lewis of Measure of America receives her prize from Ron Jarmin, Acting Director of the U.S. Census Bureau and Suzette Kent, Former Federal Chief Information Officer'

-past-title: Past Prize Challenge
+past-title: Prize Challenge

 winners:
-  title: Past Winners
+  title: 2021 Winners
-  # subtext: '$100k awarded in The Opportunity Project’s inaugural Prize Challenge.<br/>
+  # subtext: '$310k awarded in The Opportunity Project’s 2021 Open Data for Good Prize Challenge.<br/>
-  # See [challenge.gov](https://www.challenge.gov/challenge/opportunity-project-prize/) for challenge details.'
+  # See [challenge.gov](https://www.challenge.gov/challenge/open-data-for-good-grand-challenge/) for challenge details.'

 ---